38 Eastwood Drive, Suite 401

 Similarly, you might easily recall a phone number with the last four digits 1492 – assuming you remember that Columbus sailed the ocean blue in that year.
 You already have those numbers seared into your memory, so connecting a new number with that stored information is easy.
 While you might get lucky with a phone number that has a widely known set of digits in order, more than likely, you’ll have a random phone number that isn’t so easy to recall.
 A vanity number helps you cover up that randomized phone number with something much more memorable.

-Another example is associating the digits in a phone number to letters, which are often easier for people to recall.
-It makes sense that vanity numbers for businesses become easier to commit to memory, because those digits are already associated with letters and words.
+Another example is associating the digits in a phone number with letters, which are often easier for people to recall.
+It makes sense that vanity numbers for businesses become easier to commit to memory because those digits are already associated with letters and words.
 You take the work out of creating associations by presenting an easy-to-remember connection delivered in a neat package.

 Yet another way to spark recall of data stored in long-term memory is a visual reminder or visual connection with the idea.
 When the brain processes an idea, it forms an image of that concept.
 For this reason, a vanity number featuring a word or phrase is easier for the consumer to visualize than a set of random numbers.
 That visual representation helps you search your brain for the specific details surrounding the piece of information.
 Connecting your vanity number with a memorable visual image may also help potential customers better recall the information.